con-jo-ry/NaSa/nāmasaṅgīti_multilingual.md

 > rdo rje gad mo cher sgrogs pa/ /
 > 	% grags chen - monlam

-The great terrific one, crying *hā hā*,
+The great terrific one, who cries *hā hā*,
-Screaming *hī hī*, instilling intense fear,
+Screaming *hī hī*, instilling fervent fear,
-Laughing a screeching laugh and a booming laugh,
+Laughing a screeching laugh, a booming laugh,
 He is the vajra laugh, the mighty howl; (70)

 * VV seems to treat the names in 70cd more like proper names.
 For our translation, *bahuvrīhi* v. *tatpuruṣa* understandings vaguely follow Tib., but they are mostly just what sounds nicest to us.